Jumbo Diaz, Relief Pitcher, Houston Rays

 Birthplace: La Romana, Dominican Republic

-Jumbo Diaz, relief pitcher for the Tampa Bay Rays, first signed with the Los Angeles Dodgers in May, 2001.
+Jumbo Diaz, relief pitcher for the Houston Astros, first signed with the Los Angeles Dodgers in May, 2001.
 He pitched in the Dodgers' minor league system from 2002 through 2007.

 Diaz became a free agent on October 29, 2007.
 He had Tommy John surgery in 2008 and he missed the entire season.
 He signed with the Texas Rangers on October 25, 2008.
 He pitched in their minor league system from 2009 until they released him on April 2, 2010.

 Diaz signed with the Baltimore Orioles on April 5, 2010.
 He pitched in their minor league system in 2010 and 2011.

 Diaz became a free agent again on November 2, 2011, and eight days later, he signed with the Pittsburgh Pirates.
 He spent the 2012 season in the minors.